Marusyk/SmartVillageOnlineDBS/README.md

 # SmartVillageOnlineDBS
-This repositpry for DataBase Scripts
+This repository for database scripts
 The directories structure:
  - 10.PreScripts
  - 15.Tables